Tuesday, May 31, 2016

 !!!
 Belly up to the delicious Tacolicious bar !!!

-Period that's it.
+Period That's it.
 I will go as a period.
-Maybe a bit cliched to wear a necklace ring of tampon applicators and call it "Period."
+Maybe a bit clichéd to wear a necklace ring of tampon applicators and call it "Period."
 But the response was both puzzled and enthusiastic.

 Several women of my generation did not recognize the source of the materials for my necklace, thought it was intended to represent exclamation points or maybe a ring of bullets or bombs.
 When I explained "period" there was a moments pause, then great sighs of relief as they expressed how grateful they were to be post -menopausal.
 65 is definitely the new 50.